NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-***We are still in the process of testing Cylc 8 on PUMA2 and ARCHER2.
-These instructions are under development.***

 These instructions assume you have followed the standard PUMA2 setup instructions, and that the workflow you are upgrading runs correctly under Cylc 7 on ARCHER2.